BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 S55 vs. B58 Internals, Valvetrain & Cooling

-Design-wise, the S55, and B58 have many similarities.
-Both engines have closed-deck aluminum blocks, with a forged crankshaft and forged rods.
-Valvetronic and VANOS are also present in both engines, for variable valve lift and variable valve timing respectively.
+In terms of internals and design, both the S55 and the B58 share several similarities.
+They both feature closed-deck aluminum blocks, with a forged crankshaft and forged connecting rods.
+Both engines also incorporate Valvetronic and VANOS for variable valve lift and variable valve timing, respectively.

 The S55 has stronger internals with a more robust cooling and oiling system

-In terms of differences, the S55 has stronger pistons, and different valve springs to allow it to operate at higher RPMs.
-It also has a more robust cooling system with larger radiators.
 The S55 doesn’t have a dry-sump oiling system, but additional covers in the oil pan restrict oil movement during high-G turns or hard acceleration to keep oil pressure high throughout the rotating assembly.

 The B58 was designed with many improvements carried from the S55

 On the other hand, the B58 is built on BMW’s new modular B engine architecture, bringing efficiency and power delivery improvements.
-One of the new features is an engine encapsulation system, which reduces startup wear and hot/cold cycles.
+One of the new features is an engine heat encapsulation system, which reduces startup wear and heat cycles.
 The B58 has more of an under-square design compared to the S55, with comparatively longer strokes; this is great for low-end torque.

 On the B58TU, the exhaust manifold is integrated into the cylinder head housing for weight savings, while the S55 has an exhaust manifold integrated into the turbine housing of the turbocharger.